jaykv/cliffy/README.md

         - print("greetings from python")     # this python code will get directly invoked

 ```
-For a barebones templatE: `cli init --raw`
+For a barebones template: `cli init --raw`

 ## Development
 ```